AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md

 # Adding an SSL Certificate {#adding-an-ssl-certificate}

 >[!NOTE]
 >AEM as a Cloud Service will only accept OV(Organization Validation) or EV(Extended Validation) certificates.
 DV(Domain Validation) certificates will not be accepted.
+In addition, any certificate must be a X.509 TLS certificate from a trusted certification authority (CA) with a matching 2048-bit RSA private key.

 A Certificate takes a few days to provision and it is recommended that the certificate be provisioned even months in advance.
 Refer to [Getting an SSL Certificate](/help/implementing/cloud-manager/managing-ssl-certifications/get-ssl-certificate.md) for more details.